Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 14 November 2024*

+Today, I’m continuing to learn how to analyze concavity and identify inflection points.
+Recently, I've noticed that some topics seem harder than expected, possibly because I study late at night after work when my brain is a bit fatigued, or maybe these concepts just take more time for me to grasp.
+I'll keep studying this and other function-analysis topics until they "click" in my mind, allowing me to work through them more smoothly.

+---

 *Date: 12 November 2024*

 Today, I took notes on what I've learned over the past few days: the Mean Value Theorem, the Extreme Value Theorem, critical points, and how to identify intervals where a function is increasing or decreasing: